AMSSwanglab/cRegulon/README.md

 # cRegulon

 ## Introduction
-This is cRegulon software: an optimization model to identify combinatorial regulon from single cell expression and chromatin accessibility data.
+This is cRegulon software: an optimization model an optimization model for modeling combinatorial regulation from single-cell multi-omics provides units underpinning cell type landscape.
 ## Requirements:
 1. Python >=3.0 with packages: numpy, sklearn, and scipy <br>
 2. matlab >= 2021